-The school's placement service is available online!
+The school's placement service is available online.
 Both opportunity providers and seekers can post their information directly to the Web via online forms.
 Providers or seekers can also search profiles/opportunities by geographic area.

 Positions listed are designed to support both students and alumni.
-This service is available at www.opt.indiana.edu.
-Look for the Job Placement tab.
+This service is available at Career Planning & Placement section of the IUSO website.
 Currently, the demand for opticians and technicians is very high.